How to make sourdough - step by step

 – extend the time between feedings, sometimes it helps to shorten the time

-If you write down what you did with the sourdough every day, you will soon know how it is doing and what works for it.
-This little baking diary will lead you to the bread of your dreams in a few weeks.”
+By writing down what you did with your sourdough every day, you'll soon see how it's doing and what works for it.
+This little baking diary will lead you to the bread of your dreams in just a few weeks.

 And now you know how to make sourdough for home baking

-Now you know that starting a sourdough starter is not rocket science.
-It's more of a patient baking adventure.
-If you don't succeed the first time, don't worry.
-The important thing is to get started and don't get discouraged.
-The sourdough gives the bread its character.
+If you've read this far, you've learned how to start a sourdough starter, and that it's not rocket science.
+It's more of a patient baking adventure and observation.
+If you don't succeed the first time, that's okay.
+The important thing is to get started and not get discouraged.
+Sourdough gives bread character.
 And it's worth a little extra flour and patience.

 Do you want to be sure that the yeast will grow like water?